Bacon and Pecan Topped Toffee

 In a heavy bottomed saucepan, combine the butter and sugar over medium low heat.
 Cook, stirring constantly, until the mixture reaches 300 degrees (crack stage) on a candy thermometer.

-3. This toffee mixture is really hot.
-As in it will burn you badly if you get it on your skin or try to taste it.
+• This toffee mixture is really hot.
+It will burn you badly if you get it on your skin or try to taste it straight from the cooking spoon.
 Do Not Do That.
 Be very careful to keep your hands away from the hot, boiling, sugar and butter mixture, and for Pete’s sake don’t try to taste it until it’s completely cool.
 Okay?

 Cooked toffee layer poured out on a baking sheet lined with parchment paper.